openpitrix/dashboard-api-server/README.md

 **Why create this repo ?**

-* This repo is based on `OpenPitrix api spec` (built with Swagger), while that api spec is just a design spec, no mock data.
+* This repo is based on `OpenPitrix api spec` (built with Swagger), while that api spec is just a design, no mock data.
   Since you can still use `curl` to request each swagger api endpoint to populate fake data, but it's verbose, you need hard-code fake data, not programmatically, lack of fun.
   Meanwhile data structure in swagger spec is not fully usable for our web app, sometimes missing fields, or unreasonable api design.